BryanSoltis/AzureADXNETCoreWebApp/README.md

 ## Overview
 This project is a .NET Core Web App that manages Azure ADX data, with Azure B2C Authentication.
 It was created as a POC for several concepts and is an example of how you can leverage these components for a solution.

-This project was originall ported from the **Azure Samples Active Directory ASP .NET Core Web App OpenID Connect** project.
-This project provides all the required for functionality to authenticate users with Azure B2C.
+This project was originally ported from the **Azure Samples Active Directory ASP .NET Core Web App OpenID Connect** project.
+That project provides all the required for functionality to authenticate users with Azure B2C.
 The **1-5-B2C** section was used for this POC.

 https://github.com/Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/tree/master/1-WebApp-OIDC/1-5-B2C